rndmorris/WU-CM333-EVoting/README.md

 Hello, thank you for looking at our project!

 For this project you need:
-  1. A server running a web server (we used apache)
+  1. A server running a web server (we used Apache)
   2. The servers needs to be running MySQL
   3. PHP running on that server
   4. A java installation updated to Java 8